 Bobber fishing is really exciting and you can catch a lot of different species with this fishing method.
 I have been using slip bobbers for many years now and have improved my fishing a lot thanks to them.

-A slip bobber is a bobber, or float, that is not fixed or clipped on, but instead can slide freely up and down your fishing line.
-You can decide the depth you want to fish with your slip bobber by putting a bobber stop onto your line, which you can adjust according to your desired fishing depth.
-This makes the slip bobber a highly versatile float.
+A slip bobber is a bobber that is not fixed or clipped on but instead can slide freely up and down your fishing line.
+You can set the depth you want to fish with a slip bobber by putting a bobber stop onto your line, which you can adjust according to your desired fishing depth.

 What Type of Bobber Are Slip Bobbers?